 Every textile loses microfibers, but it is the synthetic materials (polyester, acrylic, nylon, etc.) that shed the harmful fibers.
 Most apparel contains synthetic fibers to some degree (unfortunately, sometimes it is not stated on the label).

 You can also put pure cotton and wool inside the bag.
 Textiles from natural materials also lose fibers.
-The bag reduces fiber breakage and thus protects your garments and reduces wear and tear.
-You’ll enjoy your clothes much longer – another sustainability benefit of the Guppfriend Washing Bag.
+The bag reduces fiber breakage, thus protects your garments and reduces wear and tear.
+You’ll enjoy your clothes for much longer – another sustainability benefit of the Guppfriend Washing Bag.

 No. Depending on what you wash it may take a couple of washes until you find fibers in the upper corners of your bag. (also see: What causes the breaking of microfibers?).
 Older apparel has the tendency to lose more fibers.
 The hotter your water, the more likely you’ll lose fibers.
 And if you only wash soft fabrics, fewer microfibers will break, etc. Whenever you see fibers, take them out, but you can certainly use the washing bag several times before removing the fibers.
 Make sure that there are no dark microfibers left in the bag when you wash clothes with lighter colors.